Pink Retreat to bring 500 Lilly Pulitzer lovers to Palm Beach and West Palm Beach

 An annual gathering of ladies who love Lilly Pulitzer will bring a flurry of brightly colored clothes to Palm Beach this week.

-The Pink Retreat is June 20-23 and includes stops on the island — where the brand's eponymous founder sold her first colorful shift dress — and West Palm Beach, said founder and organizer Tosha Williams.
+The Pink Retreat runs from June 20-23 and includes stops on the island — where the brand's eponymous founder sold her first colorful shift dress — and West Palm Beach, said founder and organizer Tosha Williams.

 "A lot of women who came previously, they're bringing sisters and moms and friends with them," she said.
 "I'm excited for the continuation of the relationship building."